dfriveros11/CanBeTheObjectIdentify/README.md

 ```
 docker run -it --rm --link some-mongo:mongo mongo mongo --host mongo -u mongoadmin -p secret --authenticationDatabase admin some-db
 ```
-Before running the project, remember to set the variables by running the next commands:
+Before running the project, remember to set the variables for MONGO_USER and MONGO_PWD in this example run the next commands:
 ```
 export MONGO_USER=mongoadmin
 export MONGO_PWD=secret
 ```
-Now, all you have to do, is to be inside the root folder of the project and run:
+Now, all you have to do is to be inside the root folder of the project and run:
 ```
 yarn start
 ```